JASON WHITE - MIDLAND UNIVERSITY

 Hofman most recently served as the inaugural head coach of the women’s ACHA Division I hockey team at Davenport University in Grand Rapids, Michigan.
 Previously he had served as an assistant men’s hockey coach at Davenport and an assistant women’s hockey coach at Grand Valley State University, where his duties included serving as lead recruiter.

-LINDSAY MACY - FINLANDIA UNIVERSITY
+LINDSAY MACY - COLLEGE OF ST. BENEDICT

 Lindsay Macy is in her first season as head coach of the Finlandia University women’s hockey team.

 Macy comes to the Keweenaw from Idaho, where she started a AAA girl’s program for Coeur d’Alene Hockey Academy located in Coeur d’Alene, which was the only US program in the prestigious Canadian Sports School Hockey League.

 Macy got her coaching start at her alma mater Owatonna High School (Owatonna, Minn.) where she coached in both the girl’s and boy’s JV and Varsity programs.
 Her coaching experience also includes coaching private lessons, small group lessons and running hockey schools for kids of all ages through her business, Lamplighters Hockey.

 Macy has a variety of expertise in the hockey world including, holding a level IV USA Hockey Coaching certifications, a level I USA Hockey Referee Certification and has served as the Assistant General Manager of CDA Hockey Academy while heading the girl’s program.

 Macy had a strong career at Owatonna High School where she amassed 413 points in 152 games.
 At the University of Wisconsin-Madison, she scored 74 points in 66 games for the Badgers.
 Macy finished her collegiate career at Minnesota State University, Mankato.
 She scored 44 points in 62 games for the Mavericks.